Coronavirus and travel: Everything you need to know

 Do I have to be vaccinated for international travel?

 It's complicated.
 Some countries are starting to open borders to vaccinated travelers who would otherwise be barred from entry.
-Travelers from non-Schengen countries, including the US and the UK, will soon be allowed to visit Iceland with proof of vaccination or having recovered from Covid, according to the Ministry of Health.
+Travelers from non-Schengen countries, including the US and the UK, will soon be allowed to visit Iceland with proof of vaccination or having recovered from Covid.

 Some countries are allowing vaccinated travelers to bypass entry requirements they would otherwise need to comply with such as negative Covid-19 tests and quarantines.
 For example, travelers to Belize can bypass pre-departure Covid tests.